teamEPYC/leave-management-app/apps/web/app/docs/INTEGRATION_PATTERNS.md

 # 🚀 API Integration Patterns Guide

+## ⚠️ **Important: React Router v7 Required**

+This guide is designed for **React Router v7**.
+The patterns emphasize using **loaders and actions** instead of `useEffect` for data fetching and mutations.

 ## 📋 **Overview**

 This guide establishes **standard patterns** for integrating backend APIs with frontend components across all modules.
 Following these patterns ensures consistency, maintainability, and reduces development time.

 ## 🎯 **Core Principles**

+1. **React Router v7 First** - Use loaders and actions instead of useEffect for data fetching
-1. **Consistent Error Handling** - All API calls follow the same error pattern
+2. **Consistent Error Handling** - All API calls follow the same error pattern
-2. **Standardized Loading States** - Uniform loading indicators across components
+3. **Standardized Loading States** - Uniform loading indicators across components
-3. **Type-Safe API Responses** - Proper TypeScript interfaces for all responses
+4. **Type-Safe API Responses** - Proper TypeScript interfaces for all responses
-4. **Centralized API Client** - Single source of truth for API calls
+5. **Centralized API Client** - Single source of truth for API calls
-5. **Reusable Components** - Common UI patterns for similar functionality
+6. **Reusable Components** - Common UI patterns for similar functionality

 ---